pruttned/owl-bt/readme.md

 - Add support to remove items from MRU list
 - Add support to modify tree before save and after load through plugins
 - Prevent save of tree when current node item has validation errors in property editor
+- Add pattern validation to number and string item properties